unable to wear any kind of clothes of any material due to sensitive skin

 Then you can begin to notice a pattern.
 For example, do your skin rashes happen more with newer clothes?
 Or clothes of a particular fabric or color?
 Or clothes washed with a particular soap?
 Pay attention to all the details so that you can find out what your body is reacting to.

-Yes, cotton can be the least irritating of fabrics, however if it contains traces of bleach, soaps or other chemicals this may also cause a skin rash or allergenic reaction as you described.
+Also, if the cotton contains traces of bleach, soaps or other chemicals this may also cause a skin rash or allergenic reaction as you described.

 Please let us know what you learn Mohamed, and I will continue to add to this page as I learn more about this subject.
 You can leave a comment on this page.
 Does anyone else reading this have experience with clothing allergy or clothing dermatitis?